New York attractions that are extraordinary

 New York City Landmarks - New York Public Library © Janett Schindler

-Janett of Teilzeitreisender was 52 hours in New York and visited the Public Library.
+Janett from Part-time Traveller was 52 hours in New York and visited the public library.

 The Public Library